EpicStuff/Lemmit/README.md

 - Create a watcher that periodically checks for updates (edits / deletes) on reddit post and sync those:
   * 1 hour, day, week, month after posting.
   * Automatically when reported (Unless queued in last hour, to prevent abuse)
-- Have score based system for update frequency (posts/hour + subscribers)

 ## Won't do:
 - Toggle between copying **New** or just the **Hot** posts